Vaiz/nfs3/crates/nfs3_server/README.md

 Disclaimer
 ==========

-This project originated as a fork of [xetdata/nfsserve](https://github.com/xetdata/nfsserve) and includes substantial code from that repository.
+This project originated as a fork of [xetdata/nfsserve](https://github.com/xetdata/nfsserve) and includes a substantial amount of code from that repository.

 Rust NFSv3 Server
 =================